 The seemingly innocuous Canada House event had served its purpose: to escalate a media narrative about whether or not the NHL is going to unilaterally take hockey out of the next 2018 Winter Games in PyeongChang, South Korea and perhaps even stage its own World Cup based in North America – and hence primed for maximum television ratings and revenues.
 The former possibility is being presented as a given by the powerful sports media.
 The latter tournament would be reserved for a tiny handful of countries with “competitive” programs selected solely by NHL bigwigs, and would take place at the end of summer before the opening of training camps.

-The narrative runs like this: the poor owners have been victimized and their fans short-changed and are being held hostage by the Olympics, because “the best league in the world has been shut down” (Prime Time Sports, February 18 on Rogers Sportsnet, co-owner of the Toronto NHL franchise).
+The false narrative runs like this: the poor owners have been victimized and their fans short-changed and are being held hostage by the Olympics, because “the best league in the world has been shut down” (Prime Time Sports, February 18 on Rogers Sportsnet, co-owner of the Toronto NHL franchise).
 Look at our empty buildings.
 This blackmail is reminiscent of the old saw about the thief crying “stop thief!”

 The orchestration of the media discourse aims to spread a climate of cosmopolitanism and rabid chauvinism; great nation superiority is championed in ice hockey over the “minnows”: a so-called world hockey world championship must be reserved for a tiny handful of select countries.
 Less is more.